In this guide we explain:

 The “voluntary tax”

 On top of the nil-rate bands there are a range of reliefs and exemptions that with careful planning can be used to reduce an IHT bill.
 The former home secretary, Lord Jenkins of Hillhead, called IHT “a voluntary tax, paid by those who distrust their heirs more than they dislike the Inland Revenue.”

-However, the research we conducted with Opinium3 suggests that many families failure to plan for IHT is more a matter of reticence than distrust.
+However, research Brewin Dolphin conducted with Opinium suggests that many families failure to plan for IHT is more a matter of reticence than distrust.
 Key findings include:

-- After their partner and spouse (32%), people feel most comfortable talking to their mum (8%) or a financial adviser (8%) in the first instance.
+• After their partner and spouse (32%), people feel most comfortable talking to their mother (8%) or a financial adviser (8%) in the first instance.

 If you want to pass on as much of your wealth as possible, talking about inheritance is a vital first step.
 Once you have started the discussion, creating an estate plan to suit your needs does not have to be difficult.
 This guide explains the options available and how we can help you establish your own succession plan.

 Before you move on to any other forms of estate planning it is essential that you have an up-to-date will.
 Making a will is one of the most important things you can do to ensure your estate goes to who you want and that your wishes are carried out.

 Even if you already have a will you might need to take action.
 For example, you might need to revisit your will to benefit from the residence nil-rate band.
 The new relief will only be available if assets are left directly to descendants.
 As a lot of older wills hold assets in trust you could lose out if your will is not updated.

 We strongly recommend you take legal advice to make sure your wishes are met and your wills are as tax-efficient as possible.
 Many people set up mirror wills with their spouse, which means that they leave their estate to the other in the event of their death.
 However, it might make more sense to make a will that transfers some assets to children or grandchildren after the death of the first spouse.
 It depends on your circumstances.